 However, the hotel-oriented rewards might make another general-purpose travel card a better option for business owners less concerned with where they stay.

 Current welcome offer

 Based on The Points Guy’s recent valuation, Hilton Honors points are worth about 0.6 cents apiece.
-With only a $95 annual fee and a $3,000 spending requirement, a welcome bonus weighing in at $780 is pretty hefty compared to other travel cards, but it’s worth less than the rival Marriott Bonvoy Business™ American Express® Card intro offer.
+With only a $95 annual fee and a $2,000 spending requirement for the lower welcome offer, a welcome bonus weighing in at $780 is pretty hefty compared to other travel cards, but it’s worth less than the rival Marriott Bonvoy Business™ American Express® Card intro offer.